-- Bill Densmore was a member of the 2008-2009 class of Donald W. Reynolds Fellows and now continues as a consultant at RJI.
-He is a partner in the launch of CircLabs, Inc., initially funded by RJI, The Associated Press and other investors to develop news personalization tools for newspapers.
+Bill Densmore was a member of the 2008-2009 class of Donald W. Reynolds Fellows.
+He is executive director of the Information Trust Exchange Governing Exchange, an initiative spawned from his research and consulting with RJI since his resident fellowship.
+He is also a co-founder of Taxonometrics Inc., a New York incubator-stage company focused on the challenge of improving news discovery and personalization.
+Taxonometrics is minority owned by CircLabs, initially funded by RJI, The Associated Press and other investors to develop news personalization tools for newspapers.

 Densmore is a founding member of Journalism That Matters, Inc., and served on the boards of the New England Newspaper & Press Association and Shires Media Partnership, Inc. He also served as director/editor of the Media Giraffe Project at the University of Massachusetts-Amherst.

 In 1993, after nine years owning and publishing weeklies in Berkshire County, Mass., Bill Densmore formed what became Clickshare Service Corp., a company that provides user registration, authentication, site access control, paywall and subscription services and transaction-handling for Web content.

 Densmore’s multi-faceted career has included stints as editor/writer for The Associated Press as well as for trade publications in business, law and insurance.
 He has freelanced for general circulation dailies including the Boston Globe.
 For a small, group-owned daily he served as advertising director, and for the not-for-profit Hancock Shaker Village he served as interim director.
 He has taught and lectured on journalism at Massachusetts College of Liberal Arts in North Adams, Mass., and was a director of the Action Coalition for Media Education.

 Densmore holds a bachelor’s degree in environmental policy and communications from the University of Massachusetts-Amherst.